hvan6/cobraproject/README.txt

 Operating System Support
 ------------------------

-The local version: http://ec2-54-183-131-70.us-west-1.compute.amazonaws.com/ of COBRA only works on Windows OS.
+The local version of COBRA (clone from github) only works on Windows OS.